zsiskos/mintbean-hackathon-tell-my-story/README.md

 **Tided up**
 - I cleaned up some of the code spacing and copy writing

-##Further Learning
+## Further Learning
-I recognize that I spend a lot of time fiddling with css becasue unit sizing is not intuatitive to me.
+I recognized that I spend a lot of time fiddling with css becasue unit sizing is not intuatitive to me.
 I find myself adjusting and readjusting to great lengths before being happy with how something looks and there's a lot that can be adjusted!
 With more practice I'll be able to narrow down my choices and save a lot of time on design.

 I also did not leave any time to figure out how to adjust the sizing of the chart to make it responsive.
 Currently, if you change the size of the site, things adjust but you need to refresh the page to get the chart to adjust accordingly.